BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![Sandbox Home](../assets/tutorial-sandbox-studio-one-workspace-no-dashboard.png)
 @@@

 Next, create a Dashboard.
 Click the Dashboard button and choose Add from the pop-up menu.
 In the Dashboard creation dialog, specify the default Sparql Index view and specify the SPARQL query above.
-The 'Preview' button will list the columns to be returned by the query and support specifying options on the columns such as enabling searching or sorting.
+The 'Configure Columns' button will list the columns to be returned by the query and support specifying options on the columns such as enabling searching or sorting.

 @@@ div { .center }
 ![Sandbox Home](../assets/tutorial-sandbox-studio-one-workspace-one-dashboard.png)